reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 ---
-title: "Step By Step Tutorial for Implementing Consumer-Driven Contracts for a Node Express Server with Pact"
+title: "Implementing a Consumer-Driven Contract for a Node Express Server with Pact"
 categories: [cdc]
 modified: 2018-10-28
 last_modified_at: 2018-10-28